 - The 2010 offerings brought some new blood into the mix: Lugnut as a post-modern B-52 with a Wave Motion Gun in the tail and Terradive as a Sukhoi Su-47 with a trident ((the melee weapon, not the missile) are probably the highlights.

-- The Batwing from Batman The Animated Series.
+- The Batwing from Batman: The Animated Series.
 Capable of flying through a tunnel and spearing a car, and ripping off its door with a claw.
-Of course, it's Batman, so Rule Of Cool is in full effect.
+It's Batman, so Rule of Cool is in full effect.